NLPbox/svm-light-tk-docker/README.md

-[SVM-LIGHT-TK](http://disi.unitn.it/moschitti/Tree-Kernel.htm) is a library providing implementations of tree kernels (SubSet Tree kernel and Subtree kernel) for machine learning.
+[SVM-LIGHT-TK](http://disi.unitn.it/moschitti/Tree-Kernel.htm) is a library providing implementations of tree kernels (SubSet Tree kernel and Subtree kernel) for machine learning within SVM-light.
 This repository allows you to install the software in a [docker](https://www.docker.com/) container with one simple command.

 Installation
 ============